elBukkit/MagicPlugin/Magic/MIGRATION.md

    You can turn this back on with `allow_inventory_casting: true` but it is not recommended on modern MC versions, since you'll also get a cast of the main spell.

+ - Configuration files will now be read out of `plugins/Magic/examples`, please take care if you have files in that folder for some reason.

 # 7.9.7

  - Engineering magic has been moved out of the survival configs and into a separate example.